Quantum coding with low-depth random circuits

 The temperature of the effective Ising model is well below the transition temperature, which implies that the free energy is minimized primarily through energy minimization.
 Using a minimal energy surface approximation, we obtain a direct estimate for the analog of the mutual information between the reference and the environment for the log-average purity \be

 \ee where $n_s = (1-R)N$.
-This quantity undergoes a phase transition at the same point as the channel capacity bound for the erasure model; thus, we suspect it captures some essential features of the erasure threshold.
-In particular, the threshold at $2 n_e = n_s$ corresponds to a transition in the left half of Fig.~\ref{fig:wetting} where the top boundary condition is no longer sufficiently strong to polarize the bulk of the system.
+This quantity undergoes a phase transition at the same point as the optimal erasure threshold; thus, we suspect it captures some essential features of the threshold for the optimal code.
+In particular, the point $2 n_e = n_s$ corresponds to a transition in the left half of Fig.~\ref{fig:wetting} where the top boundary condition is no longer sufficiently strong to polarize the bulk of the system.
 In this case, the middle domain flips to align with the logical qubits.

 Although it is clear that our codes will not be robust against erasure errors that occur during the encoding circuit, we can gain some additional insight into the breakdown of the threshold using this statistical mechanics model.
 In the Ising model mapping, erasures in the bulk correspond to fixing a finite density of spins in the bulk to point along the $+$ direction, which will overcome the surface pinning effect and prevent the formation of the ordered $-$ phase in the left of Fig.~\ref{fig:wetting}.
 As a result, in order to have a fault-tolerant encoding, some form of error correction should be applied during the evolution itself.